playtech653/HANG-ZANGER/README.md

+> *This software is coming after an update of v1.00.2*

 # HANG-ZANGER
 Hi this software is not only a software but a **hack tool**.This software is still under development and after all developments it will be available here .
 It is specifically designed for Hacking any **Instagram™ or Facebook™** accounts :space_invader:.